klapcsik/react-docker-k8s/README.md

+## STEP 1: Build & Test the REACT APP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: